Home

 But the power station isn’t dead yet.

-In the shadow of its giant cooling towers some of the employees who tearfully watched generation unit nine’s shut down are now part of a workforce that provide a peek into a future where coal is no longer king and old power stations take their place in a low-carbon economy.
+In the shadow of its giant cooling towers some of the employees who tearfully watched generation unit nine’s shutdown are now part of a workforce that provides a peek into a future where coal is no longer king and old power stations take their place in a low-carbon economy.

 ‘We are learning as we go along,’ admits Jenny Prinsloo, who leads the aquaponics project. ’None of us knew a lot about this.’